rotki/rotki/docs/api.rst

       {
           "result": {
               "last_balance_save": 1572345881,
               "eth_node_connection": true,
               "history_process_start_ts": 1572325881,
-	      "history_process_current_ts": 1572345881,
+              "history_process_current_ts": 1572345881
           }
           "message": ""
       }

-   :reqjson int last_balance_save: The last time (unix timestamp) at which balances were saved in the database.
+   :resjson int last_balance_save: The last time (unix timestamp) at which balances were saved in the database.
-   :reqjson bool eth_node_connection: A boolean denoting if the application is connected to an ethereum node.
+   :resjson bool eth_node_connection: A boolean denoting if the application is connected to an ethereum node.
 If ``false`` that means we fall back to etherscan.
-   :reqjson int history_process_start_ts: A unix timestamp indicating the time that the last history processing started.
+   :resjson int history_process_start_ts: A unix timestamp indicating the time that the last history processing started.
 Meant to be queried frequently so that a progress bar can be provided to the user.
-   :reqjson int history_process_current_ts: A unix timestamp indicating the current time as far as the last history processing is concerned.
+   :resjson int history_process_current_ts: A unix timestamp indicating the current time as far as the last history processing is concerned.
 Meant to be queried frequently so that a progress bar can be provided to the user.
    :statuscode 200: Data were queried succesfully.
    :statuscode 409: No user is currently logged in.
    :statuscode 500: Internal Rotki error.